UFC Ring Girl Arianny Celeste Stuns In A Red Bikini In Gorgeous Video Diary

 On Sunday, Arianny took to Instagram to share a short video clip with her 3.2 million Instagram followers.
 It included footage from her trip to Tulum, Mexico.
 In one scene, the brunette beauty was shown taking a stroll on a serene beach at sunset.
 She was rocking a blue floral sundress with a plunging neckline that put her cleavage on full display.
 Gently rolling waves were visible in the background.

 In another scene, Arianny was rocking a red string bikini.
 Her voluptuous cleavage was slightly spilling out of the sides of the garment’s triangle cups as she walked toward the camera.
 The slow-motion shot gave fans a long look at her fit figure.
-Arianny’s two-piece featured beads dangling from the ties of her bottoms, which were pulled up high on her shapely hips.
-Arianna’s brunette tresses were soaking wet, as if she’d just emerged from the sea.
+Arianny’s two-piece swimsuit featured beads dangling from the ties of her bottoms, which were pulled up high on her shapely hips.
+Arianna’s brunette tresses were soaking wet as if she’d just emerged from the sea.
 Foamy white waves could be seen crashing on the shore behind her.

 The final vacation look included in Arianny’s video was a pink bikini, which she was wearing underneath a sheer white crop top that tied in the front.
 The garment also featured a flirty ruffle trim.
 Arianny accessorized her beach-ready ensemble with a pair of stylish mirrored sunglasses.
 In this shot, the model was pictured posing beside a tree in front of a building.